 Write poems that are fun and nonthreatening.

-In reflecting about allowing choice as it relates to writing poems, I’m reminded of a time one of my students surprised me with his work.
+In reflecting about allowing choice as it relates to writing poems, I’m reminded of a time one of my students surprised me with his work during a multigenre research project.
 He wrote twenty limericks, and he connected all of them into one larger poem about the relationships between cats and dogs.
 That was impressive.
-I was blown away.
 Never in my wildest dreams would I have asked students to write twenty connected limericks, but because I had given students the freedom to express their imaginative side through their own means, I was truly rewarded with some amazing work.

 Focus on reading comprehension.